HR is not easy.

 The CJRS provided much-needed support to struggling businesses and eased the financial burden that many were facing.

-Its various iterations, however, were a logistical nightmare for payrollers not using up-to-date software.
+Its various iterations, however, were a logistical nightmare for those not using modern payroll software.

 Of course, by the time everyone had worked everything out, it was time to move on to the Job Support Scheme (JSS).